kafka4beam/brod/README.md

                                    _CallbackInitArg = []).
 ```

+## Beam Telemetry Hooks

+Brod emits [Beam Telemetry](https://github.com/beam-telemetry/telemetry) events that users can attach handler functions to.
+The emitted events are documented in the `brod_metrics` module.

 ## Authentication support

 brod supports SASL `PLAIN`, `SCRAM-SHA-256` and `SCRAM-SHA-512` authentication mechanisms out of the box.